 - A letter of application that briefly outlines the applicant’s academic interests, ongoing research, their reasons for wishing to be a part of TMTC, and what mutual benefit might be realized during the fellowship.

-Applications should be submitted by email and applications for reappointment should be made following the same process.
+Applications for reappointment should be made following the same process though may omit the reference letters.

-Since one goal of the TMTC Fellows Program is the creation of a diverse and collaborative community of scholars, applications will be reviewed with this in mind by the TMTC Director in consultation with the Director of Theological Studies at CGUC.
+Since one goal of the TMTC Fellows Program is the creation of a diverse and collaborative community of scholars, applications will be reviewed with this in mind by the TMTC Director in consultation with the Director of Theological Studies and brought to the Theological Studies Department for approval.
 Applications will be evaluated on the basis of the following criteria:

 - How the applicant’s research interests and ongoing work aligns with TMTC’s identity, values, and goals as well as with the current Fellows and graduate students that comprise the TMTC community.